ladybug-tools/ladybug-web/README.md

 ## [Ladybug Web Shadow Opener]( http://ladybug-analysis-tools.github.io/ladybug-web/shadow-opener/ladybug-web-shadow-opener-r1.html )

 * Helps you create the 'permalinks' that can be used by Ladybug Web Shadow Explorer and other apps
+* Displays JSON model, analemmas and sun
+* Accepts
+	* Model URL
+	* Latitude and longitude
+	* Date and time
+	* Model position, rotation and scale
+	* Camera position and target

 ### First commit: 2016-03-24 / R1